 If you are experiencing air drafts in your home, which are noticeable if the doors start rattling or shutting on their own, you might be dealing with unequal pressure created by poor airflow.

-4. Your Air Conditioning Unit is Blowing Warm Air
+4. Your Air Conditioning Unit Is Blowing Warm Air

 When an AC unit starts blowing warm air while it’s above 100F outside, you are dealing with a poor HVAC airflow issue that needs to be fixed immediately to avoid further damage.